Madeira

 The archipelago includes the islands of Madeira, Porto Santo, and the Desertas, administered together with the separate archipelago of the Savage Islands.
-Roughly half of the region's population lives in Funchal.
+Roughly half of the population lives in Funchal.
 The region has political and administrative autonomy through the Administrative Political Statute of the Autonomous Region of Madeira provided for in the Portuguese Constitution.
-The autonomous region is an integral part of the European Union as an outermost region.
-Madeira generally has a very mild and moderate subtropical climate with mediterranean summer droughts and winter rain.
+The region is an integral part of the European Union as an outermost region.
+Madeira generally has a mild/moderate subtropical climate with mediterranean summer droughts and winter rain.
 Many microclimates are found at different elevations.

-Madeira, originally uninhabited, was claimed by Portuguese sailors in the service of Prince Henry the Navigator in 1419 and settled after 1420.
-The archipelago is considered to be the first territorial discovery of the exploratory period of the Age of Discovery.
+Madeira, uninhabited at the time, was claimed by Portuguese sailors in the service of Prince Henry the Navigator in 1419 and settled after 1420.
+The archipelago is the first territorial discovery of the exploratory period of the Age of Discovery.

-Madeira is a popular year-round resort, particularly for fellow Portuguese, but also British (148,000 visits in 2021), and Germans (113,000).
+Madeira is a year-round resort, particularly for Portuguese, British (148,000 visits in 2021), and German tourists (113,000).
 It is by far the most populous and densely populated Portuguese island.
-The region is noted for its Madeira wine, flora, fauna, with its pre-historic laurel forest classified as a UNESCO World Heritage Site.
-The main harbour in Funchal has long been the leading Portuguese port in cruise liner dockings, an important stopover for Atlantic passenger cruises between Europe, the Caribbean and North Africa.
-In addition, the International Business Centre of Madeira, also known as the Madeira Free Trade Zone, was created formally in the 1980s as a tool of regional economic policy.
-It consists of a set of incentives, mainly tax-related, granted with the objective of attracting foreign direct investment based on international services into Madeira.
+The region is noted for its Madeira wine, flora, and fauna, with its pre-historic laurel forest, classified as a UNESCO World Heritage Site.
+The destination is certified by EarthCheck.
+The main harbour in Funchal has long been the leading Portuguese port in cruise ship dockings, an important stopover for Atlantic passenger cruises between Europe, the Caribbean and North Africa.
+In addition, the International Business Centre of Madeira, also known as the Madeira Free Trade Zone, was established in the 1980s.
+It includes (mainly tax-related) incentives.

 History

 Ancient

 Plutarch in his Parallel Lives (Sertorius, 75 AD) referring to the military commander Quintus Sertorius (d.
 72 BC), relates that after his return to Cádiz, he met sailors who spoke of idyllic Atlantic islands: "The islands are said to be two in number separated by a very narrow strait and lie 10,000 furlong from Africa.
 They are called the Isles of the Blessed."

 Archaeological evidence suggests that the islands may have been visited by the Vikings sometime between 900 and 1030.

-Accounts by Muhammad al-Idrisi state that the Mugharrarin came across an island where they found "a huge quantity of sheep, the meat of which was bitter and inedible" before going to the more incontrovertibly inhabited Canary Islands.
+Accounts by Muhammad al-Idrisi state that the Mugharrarin ("the adventurers" – seafarers from Lisbon) came across an island where they found "a huge quantity of sheep, the meat of which was bitter and inedible" before going to the more inhabited Canary Islands, in Spain.
 This island, possibly Madeira or Hierro, must have been inhabited or previously visited by people for livestock to be present.

 Legend

 During the reign of King Edward III of England, lovers Robert Machim and Anna d'Arfet were said to have fled from England to France in 1346.
 Driven off course by a violent storm, their ship ran aground along the coast of an island that may have been Madeira.
-Later this legend was the basis of the naming of the city of Machico on the island, in memory of the young lovers.
+Later, this legend was the basis of the naming of the city of Machico on the island, in memory of the young lovers.